jcpsantiago/protopretzel/README.md

 The **protoBuf serializer** serializes an [RProtoBuf](https://github.com/eddelbuettel/rprotobuf) message descriptor object, adding the type of message to the response header.

+Currently, we have tested only simple messages without nested fields.

 `protopretzel` is under active development and things may break.